Constellation-Labs/documentation-hub/validate/validator/get_started.md

 Buying a server or purchasing the necessary hardware to run a Node is out of the scope of this documentation.

-To deploy a Node to run on the **Hypergraph** and also the **DAG Layer1 metagraph**, you should make sure your bare metal server supports the following [specs](specs.md).
+To deploy a Node to run on the Hypergraph and also the DAG Layer1 Metagraph, you should make sure your bare metal server supports the following [specs](specs.md).

 #### nodectl Automation
 Once you have established where you are going to build your Node or what hardware you are going to use.
-You can decide to turn your server into a Node in minutes using Constellation Network's utility **nodectl**.
+You can decide to turn your server into a Node in minutes using Constellation Network's utility `nodectl`.

 - Begin [here](../automated/nodectl)